daido1976/ruby-crawler-sandbox/README.md

-# pure-ruby-sandbox
+# ruby-crawler-sandbox

-Sandbox for pure ruby.
+Sandbox for ruby crawler.